J-B-Blankenship/Simple-Chatroom/README.md

 ## Possible Alterations to Development Environment

 * Support GitHub actions to verify merge requests with the passing of all unit tests for Linux and Windows
+* Proper organization of the source code into a directory structure

 ## Open Issues